Close Menu

 Trustpilot

-At Barking Mad, the UK’s leading dog sitting service provider, we are understandably very interested in all stages of a dog’s life cycle!
-We get very excited about about the pitter patter of tiny paws and decided to compile a guide to the fascinating topic of dog pregnancy.
+At Barking Mad, the UK’s leading dog sitting service, we are interested in all stages of a dog’s life cycle!
+We get very excited about the pitter patter of tiny paws and decided to compile a guide all about dog pregnancy.
 The creation of adorable, little bundles of fluff, who have the power to light up human lives with their capacity for love and devotion, is just incredible!
-Read on to discover more…
+Read on and hopefully we will answer all your questions around pregnancy in dogs.

 When can a dog become pregnant?